We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 But again, you don’t need to have a diagnosed mental health condition for poor sleep to have a negative effect on your mental health.
 One 2018 research review showed that sleep deprivation can lead to mood swings and leave you more emotionally vulnerable.

 Some types of therapy can help you improve your sleep hygiene, give you tools to sleep better in general, and help you manage the effects of not getting enough Zzz’s.

 3. You’re avoiding being social or can’t keep relationships

-It’s vital that you seek immediate help if you think you have depression.
-If left untreated, depression can lead to suicidal thoughts and ideation and, self-harm.
-According to the National Institute of Mental Health, suicide is the second leading cause of death among people ages 10 to 34.
+If you think you have depression, it’s important to seek care as soon as you can.
+If left untreated, depression can lead to suicidal thoughts and ideation and self-harm.
+According to the National Institute of Mental Health, suicide was the second leading cause of death among people ages 10 to 34 from 2011 to 2020.

 Help is available

 If you or someone you know is feeling suicidal, call the National Suicide Prevention Lifeline at 800-273-8255 or text “HOME” to 741741 to reach the Crisis Text Line.

 - Ask someone to stay with you until help arrives.

 - Remove any weapons or substances that may cause harm.